 LoadBalancedVirtualMachine.parameters.json – this is the template parameter file that is used as input by the main template file.

-Left click the main template file LoadBalancedVirtualMachine.json.
+Left-click the main template file LoadBalancedVirtualMachine.json.
 This will open the file in the top middle pane of Visual Studio.
-The contents of this file describes among other things, the resources that you would like to deploy and their configurations.
+The contents of this file describe among other things, the resources that you would like to deploy and their configurations.

+If you receive a prompt to update Visual Studio, click “Not Now”.

-Scroll down to the imageSKU tag and type in “2016-Datacenter” as a value for the defaultValue tag.
-Then add a comma after “2012-R2-Datacenter” and in the following line type in “2016-Datacenter” as an additional value in the allowedValues tag.
+Scroll down to the imageSKU tag and edit the file as follows:

+Type in “2016-Datacenter” as a value for the defaultValue tag.

+Add a comma after “2012-R2-Datacenter”

+In the following line type in “2016-Datacenter” as an additional value in the allowedValues tag.

 Editing these values allows you to specify a Windows Server 2016 Datacenter build for use with your virtual machines.

-Scroll down to the variables tag and type in “LBVM” as a value for the vmNamePrefix tag and save the changes.
+Scroll down to the variables tag and:

+type in “LBVM” as a value for the vmNamePrefix tag

+Save the changes.

 Editing this value allows you to specify a custom name prefix for your load balanced virtual machines.

 Task 2 – Deploy to Azure

-Right click on the VMDeploy project in the Solution Explorer and select Deploy | New…
+Right-click on the VMDeploy project in the Solution Explorer and select Deploy | New…

-In the Deploy to Resource Group dialog box, if you have not already signed in to Azure, click the Sign In button and sign in.
+In the Deploy to Resource Group dialog box, if you have not already signed in to Azure, click the Add an account… button and sign in.

-Once you are signed in to Azure, select the dropdown in the Resource Group box and create a new, unique resource group name.
-A dialog box will appear that allows you to select the resource group location.
+Once you are signed in to Azure, select the dropdown in the Resource Group box, click <Create New…>, and in the dialog box that appears:

+Create a new, unique resource group name.

+Select the location closest to you.

 Click the Create button.

 Now click the Edit Parameters button.
 The parameters that you enter here will be passed to the deployment, and will also be placed in the LoadBalancedVirtualMachine.parameters.json file in your Visual Studio project.